creviceapp/creviceapp.github.io/README_.md

 IReadOnlyList\<WindowInfo\> |  GetPointedDescendantWindows(Point point, Window.WindowFromPointFlags flags) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, flags)`.
 This function recursively calls `ChildWindowFromPointEx` until reach to the last descendant window.
 IReadOnlyList\<WindowInfo\> | GetPointedDescendantWindows(Point point) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, Window.WindowFromPointFlags.CWP_ALL)`.
 This function recursively calls `ChildWindowFromPointEx` until reach to the last descendant window. void | Activate() | Brings window into the foreground and activates the window.

+And, you can use a static utility class `Window` for accessing and manipulating a window.
+See [Extension API - Window](#window ) for more details.

 ## SendInput